jnozzi/cocoadev.com/markdown/SortingQuestion.md

-Seeing the recent posting about General/BubbleSort prompted me to look up some of the details of other sorting algorithms, like General/MergeSort and General/QuickSort.
-In the process, however, I noticed something odd:  My Java textbook states that General/MergeSort is O(n*log(n)), and that General/QuickSort's average case is O(n*log(n)) also.
-However, it goes on to say that General/QuickSort's worst case is O(n^2).
-If this is the case, why is General/QuickSort considered the standard "fast" algorithm instead of General/MergeSort?
-What makes it better? --General/OwenAnderson
+Seeing the recent posting about BubbleSort prompted me to look up some of the details of other sorting algorithms, like MergeSort and QuickSort.
+In the process, however, I noticed something odd:  My Java textbook states that MergeSort is O(n*log(n)), and that QuickSort's average case is O(n*log(n)) also.
+However, it goes on to say that QuickSort's worst case is O(n^2).
+If this is the case, why is QuickSort considered the standard "fast" algorithm instead of MergeSort?
+What makes it better? --OwenAnderson

 *I am not sure it is the standard "fast" algorithm, ANSI-C does not require that qsort equals quick sort, and STL's std::sort is a hybrid of several sorting algorithms.*